btrieger/Queries-with-Elasticsearch-and-Kibana/README.md

-# Beginner's Crash Course to Elastic Stack Series
-## Part 3: Running full text queries and combined queries with Elasticsearch and Kibana
+# Queries with Elasticsearch and Kibana

-Welcome to the Beginner's Crash Course to Elastic Stack!

-This repo contains all resources shared during Part 3: Running full text queries and combined queries with Elasticsearch and Kibana.

 Workshop objectives:
 - delve deeper into advanced queries designed to search text fields